c0ffeeartc/SignalHubT/README.md

 # SubHubT
 Single-threaded EventAggregator/EventBroker C# solution

-> WARNING: current Unsub implementation performance doesn't scale well after subscriber count gets above 1000 per 1 MessageType.
-Until it's fixed, it's highly recommended to use less than 1000 subscribers per 1 MessageType

 ## Features
   - Global and Filtered subscription
     - Global are triggered on all messages of matching Type
     - Filtered are triggered only on messages of matching Type and matching filter object
     - Global and Filtered subscriptions are ordered in same queue
   - Subscription PriorityOrder
-    - uses `SortedList` for performance
+    - uses `C5.TreeSet` for performance
   - Unsubscribe by object handle
     - allows unsubscribing handle from middle of queue
   - Automatic pooling for Subscriptions